barrulus/log-vector/README.md

    - Auto-detects embedding type and trust settings from metadata
    - Generates responses using Ollama's local LLM
    - Consistent security model with indexing phase
-   - Saves all Q&A pairs with timestamps
+   - Saves all Q&A pairs with timestamps as markdown files

 3. **Embedding Server (`embedding_server.py`)**
    - Optional remote embedding service with GPU support